 I-5 is a north-south interstate highway on the west coast of the U.S. that extends approximately 1,400 miles from the San Ysidro LPOE at the U.S. - Mexico border through San Diego, and continues north through California to the U.S. - Canada border.
 Within the vicinity of the LPOE, I-5 contains eight lanes (four in each direction).
-A temporary southbound roadway at the terminus of I-5 (at the Camino de la Plaza overcrossing) roadway transitions from six freeway lanes to five lanes (four POV lanes plus a dedicated lane for buses and other large vehicles) and then curves westward immediately south of the U.S.-Mexico border on Avenida Internacional in Tijuana, Mexico to approach the El Chaparral LPOE (refer to Figure 3-4, Temporary Southbound Roadway Alignment).
+A temporary southbound roadway at the terminus of I-5 (at the Camino de la Plaza overcrossing) roadway transitions from six freeway lanes to five lanes (four POV lanes plus a dedicated lane for buses and other large vehicles) and then curves westward immediately south of the U.S.-Mexico border on Avenida Internacional in Tijuana, Mexico to approach the El Chaparral LPOE.
 All southbound operations at Mexico's Puerta Mexico inspection station were permanently relocated to the El Chaparral LPOE on November 1, 2012.